iassc badge and pmi badge

 Does Big Data have a future?

-With technologies increasing the access to large volumes of data, making BIg Data a very important part in the fields of data.
-It helps businesses to improve process and performance, reach new markets and new customers and gain customer experience and business advancement.
+With technologies increasing access to large volumes of data, making Big Data a very important part of the fields of data.
+It helps businesses to improve processes and performance, reach new markets and new customers, and gain customer experience and business advancement.

 Also read: Data Science vs Data Analytics